adku44/jmeter-kubernetes/doc/k8s-instruction-manual.md

 ```

 ## Deploy dummy pod
-Dummy pod is used to simulate tested application and this pod has defined service 'nginx-bumper' where all
+Dummy pod is used to simulate tested application.
+The pod is built on nginx container and it has defined service 'nginx-bumper' where all
 testing requests will be sent to.
-Dummy pod is built on nginx container.
-Test scenario uses requests with
-two methods: GET and POST.
+Test scenario uses requests with two methods: GET and POST.
 The first method gives success response (200 OK) and the second (POST) gives error.
-Becasue of that after execution of test scenario from file ```demo.jmx
-it will be reported 50 % of errors.
+Becasue of that after execution of test scenario from file `demo.jmx` it will be reported 50 % of errors.

 Deploy dummy pod
 ```